 AP and IBH Examination Credit Toward Degree Requirements

 Certain departments also allow prospective majors to obtain waivers for prerequisite courses.
-(Please see table, pages 29–30).
 In all cases, a student should contact the particular department to discuss his or her plans with an adviser.
 Please note that approval is not automatic; a petition must be filed with most departments.

 General Education Requirements

-If you are currently attending one of the California community colleges, see the ASSIST web site at www.assist.org, or consult with the UCSC Office of Admissions or your current counselor to determine which college courses satisfy UCSC general education requirements.
+If you are currently attending one of the California community colleges, see the ASSIST website, or consult with the UCSC Office of Admissions or your current counselor to determine which college courses satisfy UCSC general education requirements.

 Transfer students who have satisfied the general education or breadth requirements of another UC campus prior to transfer will be considered to have completed the UCSC general education requirements, with the exception of the DC requirement.
 Completion of the Intersegmental General Education Transfer Curriculum (IGETC) prior to enrollment at UCSC will also be accepted in lieu of the campus general education requirements, with the exception of the DC requirement.

 Intersegmental General Education Transfer Curriculum (IGETC)

 The Intersegmental General Education Transfer Curriculum (IGETC) is a series of courses that prospective California community college transfer students may complete to satisfy the lower-division breadth/general education requirements at any University of California or California State University (CSU) campus (see the IGETC table below).
 This curriculum is the result of an agreement by the University of California, the California State University, and the California community colleges, aimed at simplifying the transfer process for community college students.
 The IGETC is intended exclusively for California community college transfers and is not an option for continuing UCSC students (including students who transferred to UCSC without having completed IGETC before their first quarter) or for students transferring from four-year colleges or universities.

 Official certification for IGETC can only be obtained through a student’s community college.
 Once the official certification is received, students who complete the IGETC prior to transfer are not required to satisfy the UCSC lower-division general education requirements.
 For students who are partially certified, meaning that they are only missing one or two courses for complete certification, you will be contacted by the Office of Admissions only after the official certification is received.
 Courses used to satisfy IGETC must be completed with a grade of C (2.0) or better.
 A grade of Credit or Pass may be used if the community college’s policy states that it is equivalent to a grade of C (2.0) or better.